Routing and wavelength assignment in hybrid networks with classical and quantum signals: Heuristics

 \end{itemize}

-Once the algorithm allocates resources for each channel, it checks whether the new quantum channel meets the SNR requirements and checks if the classic channels would affect the SNR of already established quantum channels.
-If the quantum channel does not meet the SNR requirements, the connection is blocked.
-If the classic data channels lower any established quantum channel’s SNR below a threshold, the request is also blocked.
-The SNR is calculated as follows:
+If the algorithms are able to find resources, they check if the new path meets the requirements of QSNR for secure QKD at a reasonable key generation rate in the quantum channels.
+If the resulting QSNR is below a user defined QSNR threshold, the request is blocked.
+Likewise, it is checked if the found paths to be allocated to the classical channels would affect the QSNR of already established quantum channels.
+If the classical data channels lower any established quantum channel’s QSNR below a threshold, the request is also blocked.
+The QSNR is estimated with:

-where $\alpha$ is the attenuation of the fiber, $L^q$ is the length of the route allocated to the QKCh $q$, $P_{tx}$ is the transmitted power, $N_{fiber}$ is a fixed noise term, $N_{shared}$ represents the noise introduced from a classical channel into the QKCh per km and $L_{i,shared}^q$ is the link distance that classical channel $i$ shares with the QKCh $q$.
+where $\alpha$ is the attenuation of the fiber, $L^q$ is the length of the route allocated to quantum channel $q$, $P_{tx}$ is the transmitted power, $N_{fiber}$ is a fixed noise term, $N_{shared}$ represents the noise introduced from one classical channel into the quantum channel per km and $L_{i,shared}^q$ is the link distance that the classical channel $i$ shares with the the quantum channel $q$. $P_{tx}$, $N_{fiber}$ and $N_{shared}$ are given as a photon number.